 - A. This section specifies the injection grouting to be used for sealing the 17-foot below grade surge bed located beneath the former settling pond near the 260 Outfall.
 The overburden consists of welded volcanic tuff.
-The estimated maximum area for grouting is 1250 ft. - 1.2 PERFORMANCE CRITERIA - A. The performance criteria for the grouting is to achieve a permeability of $5 \times 10^{-5}$ centimeters per second (cm/s) or lower for the 17-foot below grade surge bed in the vicinity of BH 16-02700, located within the former settling pond for the 260 Outfall.
-Permeability tests on this surge bed have not been conducted; however, results from two such tests conducted on nearby surge beds showed hydraulic conductivities of $3.8 \times 10^{-3}$ and $5.0 \times 10^{-4}$ cm/s.
+The estimated maximum area for grouting is 1250 ft2. - 1.2 PERFORMANCE CRITERIA - A. The performance criteria for the grouting is to achieve a permeability of 5×10^{-5} centimeters per second (cm/s) or lower for the 17-foot below grade surge bed in the vicinity of BH 16-02700, located within the former settling pond for the 260 Outfall.
+Permeability tests on this surge bed have not been conducted; however, results from two such tests conducted on nearby surge beds showed hydraulic conductivities of 3.8×10^{-3} and 5.0×10^{-4} cm/s.

-- A. Section 01 1400, Work Restrictions - B. Section 01 3300, Submittal Procedures - C. Section 01 4000, Quality Requirements - D. Corrective Measure Implementation Plan (CMI) - E. QMP, Quality Management Plan for the Environmental Programs Directorate - F. QP-5.2, Control of Measuring and Test Equipment - G. QP-8.1, Inspection and Acceptance Testing - H. MAQ-005, Work Safety Review and Authorization - I. SOP-01.08, Field Documentation of Drilling and Sampling Equipment - J. ASTM C-618, Standard Specification for Coal Fly Ash and Raw or Calcined Natural Pozzolan for Use in Concrete - K. ASTM D-6910, Standard Test Method for Marsh Funnel Viscosity of Clay Construction Slurries - L. NMWQCC groundwater standards, 20 NMAC 6.2.3103
+- A. Section 01 1400, Work Restrictions - B. Section 01 3300, Submittal Procedures - C. Section 01 4000, Quality Requirements - D. Corrective Measure Implementation Plan (CMI) - E. ENV-QMP, Quality Management Plan for the Environmental Stewardship Division - F. QP-5.2, Control of Measuring and Test Equipment - G. QP-8.1, Inspection and Acceptance Testing - H. MAQ-005, Work Safety Review and Authorization - I. SOP-01.08, Field Documentation of Drilling and Sampling Equipment - J. ASTM C-618, Standard Specification for Coal Fly Ash and Raw or Calcined Natural Pozzolan for Use in Concrete - K. ASTM D-6910, Standard Test Method for Marsh Funnel Viscosity of Clay Construction Slurries